mafredri/asustor-platform-driver/README.md

 ### Optional

-- `it87` (AS6, AS61, AS62)
+- `it87` (AS6, AS61, AS62, AS66XX, AS67XX, AS54XX)
-  - This project includes a patched version of `it87` called `asustor-it87` which skips fan pwm sanity checks.
+  - This project includes a patched version of `it87` called `asustor-it87` which skips fan pwm sanity checks and supports more variants of IT86XX and the IT867XX chips than the kernels `it87` driver.
+    Furthermore it supports controlling blinking of up to two LEDs.
+  - Also includes a patched version of `gpio-it87` called `asustor-gpio-it87`.
+The only change is supporting the IT8625E that is used in several newer asustor devices.
   - May require adding `acpi_enforce_resources=lax` to kernel boot arguments for full functionality
   - Temperature monitoring (`lm-sensors`)
   - Fan speed regulation via `pwm1`